LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 library source files or entire libraries without worrying about libraries paths, improving code portability.
 The directory paths on the second argument should always end with the path directory separator character.
-Most back-end Prolog compilers allows the use of environment variables in the second argument of the ``logtalk_library_path/2`` predicate.
-Use of POSIX relative paths (e.g. ``'../'`` or ``'./'``) for top-level library directories (e.g. ``lgtuser`` in the example above) is not advised as different back-end Prolog compilers may start with different initial working directories, which may result in portability problems of your loader files.
+Most backend Prolog compilers allows the use of environment variables in the second argument of the ``logtalk_library_path/2`` predicate.
+Use of POSIX relative paths (e.g. ``'../'`` or ``'./'``) for top-level library directories (e.g. ``lgtuser`` in the example above) is not advised as different backend Prolog compilers may start with different initial working directories, which may result in portability problems of your loader files.